nullsploit/YamlParse/README.md

 # YamlParse
-YamlParse is an alternative to the normal taml parsers as it keeps all symbols and characters.
+YamlParse is an alternative to the normal yaml parsers as it keeps all symbols and characters.

 The reason for creating this is to build universal a GUI yaml editor mainly for <a href="https://github.com/home-assistant/core" target="_blank">homeassistant</a>